-Before starting with some code, let's make sure that Wing has succeeded in finding your Python installation (the latest version is preferred if you have multiple versions installed).
-To check this, bring up the Python Shell tool.
-After a moment, it should show you the Python command prompt like this:
+Before starting with some code, let's make sure that Wing has succeeded in finding your Python installation.
+Bring up the Python Shell tool now from the Tools menu.
+If all goes well, it should start up Python and show you the Python command prompt like this:

 If this is not working, or the wrong version of Python is being used, you can point Wing in the right direction with the Python Executable setting in Project Properties, available from the toolbar and Project menu.
 You will need to Restart Shell from Options in the Python Shell tool after altering this property.